liquidprompt/liquidprompt/docs/overview.rst

   It also provides pre-defined themes, enabled by a simple command in your shell configuration.
   Configuration is as simple as editing text files with key/value pairs.
 No complex format to learn.
 - **Shell features first**: Liquid Prompt helps you being aware of all the powerfull features a modern shell can provide.
-  While most of the other prompts focus on covering a lot of (boring) software version tags, Liquid Prompt shows you the features that are actually useful while you actually use the shell.
+  While most other prompts focus on covering a lot of (boring) software version tags, Liquid Prompt shows you the features that are actually useful while you actually use the shell.
 - **Configurability**: All aspects of Liquid Prompt are configurable, down to the core.